-- Check the manufacturer’s web site and make sure they make their food in a sterile facility;
+- Check the manufacturer’s website and make sure it makes all food in a sterile facility;

-- Make sure their meat comes from a USDA-inspected facility;
+- Make sure the meat comes from a USDA-inspected facility;

-- Look for a manufacturer that is transparent about where their food is produced, where it is warehoused, how it is distributed, and where their ingredients are sourced.
+- Look for a manufacturer that is transparent about where its food is produced, where it is warehoused, how it is distributed, and where the ingredients are sourced.

 - Look for a manufacturer that has good quality control measures and testing procedures for bacteria.

 - Look for a company that works with an animal nutritionist to formulate their foods.

 Some companies use high pressure processing (HPP) to kill bacteria in raw food.
 This is a non-thermal process (no cooking) but it does alter the food so some people who feed raw don’t like it.
 You can read more about it here.